bright/new-www/content/blog/szymon-chmal-will-speak-about-reflection-in-typescript-at-the-4developers-conference.md

 **When: Apr 18th, 4.00 - 4.45 PM, Warsaw (onside)**

-## Meet with Szymon at4Developers
+## Meet with Szymon at 4Developers

 [Tickets for 4developers](https://eventory.cc/event/4developers-2023/tickets) are still available.
-If you plan to attend, don't forget to say hi to Szymon.
+If you plan to attend, don't forget to say hi to Szymon. 👋